Oichkatzelesfrettschen/lites/README.md

 repository contains a comprehensive thesis describing Lites' design in detail.

+## Directory layout

+The modern tree keeps historical and new code in clearly separated subdirectories.

+- `legacy_bsd/` holds an import of the original 4.4BSD userland sources used as a reference by the build system.
+- `libos/` provides common runtime helpers.
+It now contains a unified virtual memory layer implemented in `vm.c` and `vm.h` that is shared by the server and unit tests.

 ## Mach kernel headers

 Lites relies on headers from a Mach kernel source tree such as the